 Find more classroom resources and activities on Shaped.

 The lessons above originated from HMH Classroom Libraries.
-Click here to request a science or social studies library teaching sampler with free guided reading plans and activities.
+Click here to request a science or social studies library teaching sampler with free reading plans and activities.